 But some participants struggled and found the Stott guides difficult.
 The questions were not hard, but simply required looking at the verses.
 Yet some were stumped.

 This also indicates problems with reading comprehension.
 We are not a society of readers anymore.
 For more about the fascinating (and disconcerting) history of our society shifting from a print/reading based culture to an image/TV based one, see this post: Amusing Ourselves to Death.
 I digress, but many have lost the skill of reading and understanding the printed word.

 In recent years, I prepare my own Bible lessons.
-I have observational questions that require a look at the verses.
+I have questions that require observing the verses.
 Again, I often find that people are not expecting this.
 They want to answer mostly off-the-cuff, with minimal consideration of the biblical text.